YugabyteDB-Samples/yugabyte-simple-ruby-app/README.md

 # Simple Ruby Application for YugabyteDB

 This application connects to your YugabyteDB instance via the [Ruby Pg](https://github.com/ged/ruby-pg) driver for PostgreSQL and performs basic SQL operations.
-The instructions below are provided for [Yugabyte Cloud](https://cloud.yugabyte.com/) deployments.
+The instructions below are provided for [YugabyteDB Managed](https://cloud.yugabyte.com/) deployments.
 If you use a different type of deployment, then update the `sample-app.rb` file with proper connection parameters.

-## Prerequisite
+## Prerequisites

 * Ruby 3.1 or later.
 * OpenSSL 1.1.1 or later (used by libpq and Ruby Pg to establish SSL connections).